jsreport/docs/docs/pdf-utils.md

 	pageIndex: 4
   }
 ```
-## Adding items to page
+## Adding items to the page

-It is possible to add hidden information to a page of the main content which can be used in the pdf operations afterwards.
-The page content can for example include list of numbers which are summarized in the page header.
+It is possible to add hidden information to a page of the main content which can be used in the pdf operations afterward.
+The page content can for example include a list of numbers that are summarized in the page header.

 The extension provides templating engine helper `pdfAddPageItem` which adds value or hash to the page.